A Holiday Feast Of 'Fry Bread'? Yes, Please!

 She's reading From the Deep Woods to Civilization by Charles Alexander Eastman, the Santee Dakota writer and physician.

 I mean, she's all about it.
 One of her most prized possessions is a bag my Monacan grandmother made from a turtle shell.
-This year she made — almost completely by herself, mind you — a Three Sisters stew to take to her Thanksgiving party at school, she desperately wants my father to take his beaded breastplate out of its glass case (that's not going to happen), and she is more than willing to go toe to toe if someone makes a crack about how long her brother's hair is.
+This year she made — almost completely by herself, mind you — a Three Sisters stew to take to her Thanksgiving party at school, she desperately wants my father to take his beaded breastplate out of its glass case (that's not going to happen) and she is more than willing to go toe to toe if someone makes a crack about how long her brother's hair is.

 She's tough and proud and interested, but Charles Alexander Eastman?
 I wasn't prepared for her to read his works until at least third grade (ha!).